jhdeov/armenian-intonation/README.md

 The recordings can be used for different purposes.
 We plan on using them for work on intonation phonetics and ASR.
 For phonetic studies, recordings with no or moderate issues can be suitable.
 But recordings with severe issues are not ideal or recommended.
 But for ASR studies, the recordings with severe issues might still be useful as a way to prevent overfitting or accommodating noisy data.

-Files were annotated with the symbol `_?` if they had a mild issue, and `_0` if they had a severe issue.
-Files with such issues are organized into appropriate subfolders based on these issues.
-File FILE has metadata on the location of that utterance (sound file and TextGrid) within the repository.